Ukraine war weighs on pope's Good Friday Colosseum ritual

 ROME (AP) — The war in Ukraine loomed over the traditional Good Friday Colosseum procession in Rome, after the Vatican’s choice of a Russian woman to be among the cross-bearers angered Ukrainians.

-For the first time since before the pandemic, the solemn torchlit procession at the ancient arena in Rome was to resume on Friday night.
-Thousands of pilgrims and tourists flocked to the site hours earlier, in hope of catching a glimpse of Pope Francis, who presides over the service from an elevated point near the Roman Forum.
+For the first time since before the pandemic, the solemn torchlit procession returned to the ancient arena in Rome Friday night.
+Thousands of pilgrims and tourists held small, lit candles as Pope Francis, looking pensive and wearing a white coat against the damp night air, sat under a canopy placed on an elevated viewing point.

+Procession participants took turns carrying a plain, tall and slim cross.
+At each Station of the Cross, reflecting details of Jesus’ suffering and death by crucifixion, a different family walked with the cross, and meditations, written by them and based on family experiences, were read aloud.
+Parents were accompanied by their young children or carried babies in their arms.

 Earlier this week, Ukraine’s ambassador to the Holy See and the archbishop of Kyiv denounced the Vatican’s plan to have a Ukrainian woman and a Russian woman carry the cross together during the procession.
 They objected to projecting what they saw as the idea of reconciliation while Ukraine is ravaged by war unleashed by Russia.

 While Francis has denounced the Feb.
-24 invasion and attacks on Ukraine as a “sacrilege,” he has refrained from naming Russia as the aggressor, although his references to Russian Vladimir Putin have been clear.
-The pope is pressing for negotiations to cease the fighting and bring peace, and has offered to go to Ukraine if his presence could further the cause of peace.
+24 invasion and attacks on Ukraine as a “sacrilege,” he has refrained from naming Russia as the aggressor, although his references to Russian President Vladimir Putin have been clear.

-But other faithful in the world applauded the decision to pair the two women, who work together at a Rome hospital and are friends, to carry the cross during part of the procession, which recalls Jesus’ suffering as he was being brought to his crucifixion and death.
+But other faithful in the world applauded the decision to pair the two women, who work together in a palliative care section of a Rome hospital and are friends, to carry the cross during part of the procession, which recalls Jesus’ suffering as he was being brought to his crucifixion and death.

 In Paris, hundreds of Catholics gathered for Good Friday prayers on the forecourt of Notre Dame cathedral, and followed its rector on a procession around the island on the Seine River that houses the medieval landmark.